Roy Arad: Music

 In 2000 Roy's band "Ping Pong" represented Israel in the Eurovision Song Contest in Sweden with the song Sameach.
 At the close of voting the song had received 7 points, placing 22nd in a field of 24.
 The song lyrics mentioned a friend from Damascus who dates an Israeli girl.
 The band was dis-endorsed by the Israel Broadcasting Authority after waving the flag of Syria during the rehearsal and the video-clip of the song.
 They refused to back down for the performance in the final and pulled the flag out live.

 In 2002 Arad released "Sonol" ("Ra Records", Israel, Produced by Ram Orion).

 In 2004 Arad released "Tourists, come to Israel, it's a Nice Country".

 On January 7, 2005, he released two different albums in the same day: "Monster" (Comfortstand) with French musician Chenard Walcker, and "Sputnik in Love" under the Dutch label WM Recordings.

 Some of Arad's music is political.
-In July 2005 Arad released "I Vanunu" with Chenard Walcker (Freesamplezone, Paris), named after the atom prisoner Mordechai Vanunu.
+In July 2005 Arad released "I Vanunu" with Chenard Walcker (Freesamplezone, Paris), named after the nuclear technician Mordechai Vanunu who was imprisoned for releasing information about the Israeli nuclear weapons program.
 The video clip to the title song was shot in Ramallah.
 In 2006 Arad released his fifth solo album, "Good Friends" (Birdsong, Israel).
 In August 2006, Arad released a song against the war in Lebanon.
 In 2002, Arad was one of the organizers of "Rave against the occupation", a line of parties protesting against the Israeli policy during Second Intifada.